Hes-Siemelink/yay/README.md

 Print as YAML: ${result}
 ```

-We also change the output to be YAML using the `Print as YAML` task.
+We also change the output to be YAML using the `Print as YAML` command.

 You can pass variable values through the command line: